rafael-santiago/hefesto/CODESTYLE.md

 Best practices
 --------------

-    * Give credit to yourself and keep the credit of others
+    * Give credit to yourself and keep the credit from others
-    * If you created a new feature be ready to include a acceptable documentation in your push request
+    * If you created a new feature be ready to include an acceptable documentation in your pull request
     * If you wish to create a new thing try to turn it possible in a straightforward way
     * Always seek to kill bugs in this way: "K.I.S.S!
 K.I.S.S!
 Bang!
 Bang!"
+    * What K.I.S.S does mean?
+Thank you, but goodbye!
     * Write tests
     * Don't trust in the unit tests only, build the application and *** always *** use it
-    * Don't write crazy tests that in the future will make impossible needed fixes due to perform tests in impossible situations
+    * Don't write crazy tests that in the future will make impossible needed fixes due to perform tests under impossible situations
-    * Learn with musicians that reads transcriptions from other musicians, create the habit of code reading seeking to learning and not only for refactory issues
+    * Learn with musicians which read transcriptions from other musicians, create the code reading habit seeking to learning and not only for refactory issues
-    * I'm brazilian and I write comments in portuguese, if you speak portuguese and wish to comment with this language, include if possible an english version of your comment
+    * I'm brazilian and I write comments in portuguese, if you speak portuguese too and wish to comment with this language, include if possible an english version of your comment
     * Your ideas and specialities in some subject is what are welcome in this project, these things need to stay even if you have gotten away, have been abducted or have gone to write code in BASIC, never retain information.
-      In this way your mind can produce more things here and in another place
+      In this way your mind can produce more things here and in other places

 Codestyle
 ---------